-Due to the current layout of the scheme, there is no place for motorists to stop or leave the motorway other than the slip roads or motorway service areas, a free recovery service is offered for road users who break down within our roadworks.
+During the current roadworks, there is no place for motorists to stop or leave the motorway other than the exit slip roads or motorway service areas.
+A free vehicle recovery service is offered for motorists who break down in our roadworks.

 Always try to exit the motorway immediately if your vehicle is damaged or experiencing difficulties.
 If this is not possible and your vehicle stops in the nearside lane (lane 1) and you feel able to exit safely with any occupants, consider exiting your vehicle via the nearside (left hand) door, and wait behind the safety barriers on the verge if it's safe to do so.